Qiskit/qiskit-aer/CONTRIBUTING.md

 Manual for `stestr` can be found [here](https://stestr.readthedocs.io/en/latest/MANUAL.html#).

 The integration tests for Qiskit python extension are included in: `test/terra`.

+## Platform support

+Bare in mind that every new feature/change needs to be compatible with all our supported platforms: Win64, MacOS (API Level >= 19) and Linux-x86_64.
+The Continuous Integration (CI) systems will run builds and pass all the corresponding tests to verify this compatibility.

 ## Debug